Why Montessori

 Comprehensive Curriculum: Teachers are trained in a broad curriculum covering language, math, science, culture, art, music, movement, practical life skills, and social development.

-Personalized Learning: Teachers give lessons one-on-one or in small groups, allowing them to tailor each presentation to the skill level and readiness of individual children.
+Personalized Learning: Teachers give lessons one-on-one or in small groups, allowing them to tailor each presentation to the skill level and readiness of the individual children.

 What is the Montessori Philosophy?